Skip to Main Content

 If you're undertaking a Scoping Review in any discipline, the steps in this guide (with a few adjustments) will be useful.

-Step 4: Select studies for inclusion (screening) - You need to work out inclusion and exclusion criteria for all the studies you've found.
-This will have been outlined in the protocol, if you have one.
-Otherwise it is usually included in the Methods section of the review.
-Common exclusion criteria may be the date range, the geographic location of studies, the type of study or the language of publication.
+Use your inclusion and exclusion criteria to screen articles.
+Common exclusion criteria may be the date range, the geographic location of studies, the type of study, or the language of publication.

-Some guidelines for Scoping Reviews recommend that more than one reviewer goes through the two stages of screening (title/abstract, then full text screening) to reduce the risk of bias.
-As with all the steps, make sure you record carefully the decisions you make.
-This could be done on a spreadsheet or table such as in this article by Macvean et al (2017).
+Some guidelines for Scoping Reviews recommend that more than one reviewer goes through the two stages of screening (title/abstract, then full-text screening) to reduce the risk of bias.
+Make sure you record the decisions you make.

-Step 6: Extract and synthesise the data - As the goal in a Scoping Review is to determine the range of evidence available on a topic, the data is not synthesised in the same way it is for a Systematic Review.
+As the goal in a Scoping Review is to determine the range of evidence available on a topic, the data is not synthesised in the same way it is for a Systematic Review.
 Instead, charts, tables and other graphics typically map the results.
-See again the article by Macvean et al as an example.

 Guidelines and Management